 At Blythe Bridge High School & Sixth Form all students receive high quality first teaching, focusing on class, group and individual learning.
 The progress and attainment of all students is reviewed every term by the subject teachers, curriculum leaders and the leadership team at which time provision may be adjusted to meet identified needs.
-You will normally be informed about your child's general progress and targets through two reports, a Year Ahead Evening and an annual Parents' Progress Evening.
-The Year Ahead Evening takes place in September in order for parents to discuss their child's transition and year ahead with their Form Tutor and members of the Senior Leadership Team.
-If a student continues to have difficulty after any support or intervention or has a higher level of difficulty when they join us, they may be considered to have special educational needs (SEN) and placed on the SEND register.
-Parents will be informed of this and a collaborative approach adopted, in order to plan and review next steps.
-If you think your child may have a special educational need then you should contact Mrs Owen (SENCO) in school.
-Appointments can be made through the school office (01782 392519) or on s.owen@bb-hs.co.uk
+You will normally be informed about your child's general progress and targets through two reports and an annual Parents' Progress Evening.
+If a student continues to have difficulty after any support or intervention or has a higher level of difficulty when they join us, they may be considered to have special educational needs and/or disability (SEND) and be placed on the SEND register.
+Parents/carers will be informed of this and a collaborative approach adopted, in order to plan and review next steps.
+If you think your child may have a special educational need then you should contact Mrs Owen (SENCO) in school, through the school office (01782 392519) or on <a href="mailto:source-needs